Collecting Times

 as11-36-5390_orig.jpg

-View of Astronaut Edwin “Buzz” Aldrin Jr. in Apollo 11’s Lunar Module
+View of Astronaut Edwin “Buzz” Aldrin Jr. in Apollo 11’s Lunar Module, 1969

-(20 July 1969) --- This interior view of the Apollo 11 Lunar Module (LM) shows astronaut Edwin E. Aldrin Jr., lunar module pilot, during the lunar landing mission with his NASA issued Omega Speedmaster (Ref.
+On July 20, 1969, this interior view of the Apollo 11 Lunar Module (LM) shows astronaut Edwin E. Aldrin Jr., the lunar module pilot, during the lunar landing mission with his NASA-issued Omega Speedmaster (Ref.
 105.012).
-The Speedmaster played a big part in NASA’s moon program, most notably the “successful failure” of Apollo 13”.
+The Speedmaster played a significant role in NASA’s moon program, most notably in the 'successful failure' of Apollo 13.